People

 Email: ehtelzer@unc.edu | CV | Publications

 Eva Telzer is a Professor of Psychology and Neuroscience at UNC Chapel Hill.
-She is an Associate Editor at Child Development and Social Cognitive Affective Neuroscience, and the co-director of the Winston National Center on Technology Use, Brain and Psychological Development.
+She is an Associate Editor at Child Development and Social Cognitive Affective Neuroscience, and the co-director of the Winston Center for Technology and the Developing Mind.
 Her research examines how social and cultural processes shape adolescent brain development, with a focus on both prosocial and risk-taking behaviors, family and peer relationships, and the role of social media in youth’s lives.
 She has authored nearly 200 publications and has received numerous awards for her work including an Association for Psychological Science Rising Star Award, an early career award from the Society of Research on Adolescence, a Young Investigator Award from the Flux Congress Society for Developmental Cognitive Neuroscience, and the American Psychological Association Distinguished Scientific Award for Early Career Contribution to Psychology.
 She is regularly featured as an expert in psychological science in consultation to government agencies and non-profit associations as well as media appearances in The New York Times, NPR, CNN, ABC, CBS, and NBC.
 In her free time she enjoys drawing biological illustrations, cooking and baking, reading novels, and playing with her toddler

 Research Professor